pgaskin/kobo-mods/NickelSeries/README.md

 # NickelSeries

-Adds native support for parsing series metadata from EPUB files.
+Adds native support for parsing series (and subtitle) metadata from EPUB files.

 **Features:**